Cooking With Pixian Doubanjiang: Sichuan Sauce for Grilling & Roasting

 I kicked off the Cooking With Pixian Doubanjiang series with an easy and versatile Sichuan Sauce for Stir-Fry, and I had the same goals for this Sichuan Sauce for Grilling & Roasting.
 It’s quick to whip up, uses as few specialty ingredients as possible and is as good on chicken wings roasted in the oven as a skirt steak or pork shoulder steak fired on the grill.

-As before, it’s about creating a balance of flavors to complement the salty-spice of douban, so I’ve added honey and molasses-heavy dark soy sauce for sweetness (and color) and Zhenjiang black vinegar for acid along with sesame oil for nutty richness.
+As before, it’s about creating a balance of flavors to complement the salty-spice of doubanjiang, so I’ve added molasses-heavy dark soy sauce for sweetness (and color) and Zhenjiang black vinegar for acid along with roasted sesame oil for nutty richness.

 It was husband’s idea to add poblano peppers to the grill along with the quick-marinated skirt steak, and it was a brilliant one.
 When I posted one of these photos on Instagram, a friend thought we were making Sichuan fajitas.
 We weren’t (we were serving Asian style with rice), but it’s a fantastic idea.